kwonus/AV-Engine/README.md

 ### Development Roadmap

 A BETA release of AV-Bible and AV-Console are planned for CYQ1/2024.
-The beta roadmap for 2023 is depicted in Figure 4-1.
+This beta implementation is depicted in Figure 4-1.

 ![](AVX-Roadmap-2023.png)

-**Figure 4-1**: Development roadmap for BETA releases [revision #3C12]
+**Figure 4-1**: Initial BETA release early in 2024 [revision #3C12]

 I plan to harden AV-Bible (Windows desktop application) and release it into the Microsoft Store in the second or third quarter of 2024.
 That release will gut the existing search engine of AV-Bible-2021.
 A refactored AV-2024 will include a fully functional implementation of AVX-Framework.
 Figure 4-2, identifies additional artifacts expected after AV-Bible-2024 is delivered to the Microsoft store: